 If reading assignment comprises several texts, students may focus on one or two—or more!

 Time: Formal presentation should be 8-12 minutes.
 Discussion may continue indefinitely.

-Student location: Student may work up-front or remain seated; instructor can help with computer-projector.
+Student location: Discussion-starter may work from front of class or remain seated.
+(Instructor can help with web or projection issues.)

 You may begin any discussion-presentation by simply opening the floor to comments or questions regarding the reading assignment.
 But eventually . . . >